 Can I swap bacon for pancetta?

 We’ve a wee caveat to share with anyone tempted to substitute bacon for pancetta in this pantry-minded recipe.
 While that swap works in some recipes, we don’t encourage trying it here.
 Pancetta’s sturdy texture and meatiness handily withstand being simmered in this soupy stew without becoming limpid and soggy.
 Sadly, the same can’t be said about bacon, which turns flabby.
 Save it for frying up in a pan.

 - 1 large leek, washed and finely chopped

-- 2 quarts (8 cups) hot vegetable stock (or substitute chicken, beef, or duck stock)
+- 2 quarts (8 cups) hot vegetable stock, (or substitute homemade chicken stock or canned chicken broth, beef, or duck stock)

 - 3 tablespoons canned chopped tomatoes, drained, or more to taste

 - Salt and freshly ground black pepper to taste